OxfordRSE/website/content/page/jobs.md

 a world-leading university.

 These posts are offered as open-ended positions.
 They are full time roles, but flexible options will be considered (e.g. part-time, job share).
-We are also

 You will work on a variety of world-class research projects across the University of Oxford, deliver workshops and training in software development best practices,